Introduction to Fashion Design

 When reviewing your portfolio, we’ll be looking for examples of drawing and colour usage, design/idea development, sketchbooks and notebooks, photographs, as well as 2D and 3D work.
 At this stage in your career, we would much rather see experimental and playful drawing and developmental work than all finished work showing a final solution.

 We don’t need to see all the work you have produced - around 20-30 samples in your main portfolio would be ideal as well as some sketchbooks.
+Any offers will be conditional upon our subject team having the opportunity to review your portfolio, and we look forward to viewing your work.

 English language requirements